Paran-oid/Mini-Terminal-File-Manager/readme/TASKS.md

 Change file owner/group (needs root)

 	Check if user has access rights

+make it match just like in usual linux terminal when user enters tab once and work on feature of clicking tab two times too.

 🗑️ 11.
 Trash System